I should preface this Serissa bonsai page with - I am a card carrying member of the ‘I Hate Serissa Club.'

 They prefer fast draining soil; I use 25% organics in my soil mix.

-Protect from heavy frost to prevent tip burn.
-Their fastest growth is in spring, fall, and first half of winter, slowest midsummer.”
+As bonsai, protect from heavy frost to prevent tip burn.
+Their fastest growth is in spring, fall, and first half of winter, slowest midsummer.

 Read about other Types of Bonsai Trees